Infrastructure

 Infrastructure Integration:

-• SuperSend: Native domain and Deliverability Infrastructure, integrated deliverability monitoring, unified billing and support (all in one place) ✅
+• SuperSend: Native domain and inbox management (the deliverability infrastructure), integrated deliverability monitoring, unified billing and support (all in one place) ✅

 The difference: SuperSend provides the same powerful sequencing capabilities as other platforms, plus native infrastructure management—including inbox purchasing and management—all integrated in one platform.
 No juggling multiple vendors for infrastructure components.